aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-svg-documents/_index.md

     {
         // Work with the document

-        // Save SVG to file
+        // Save SVG to the file
         document.Save(documentPath);
     }
 ```